gmdelc66/primalitytest/README.md

 Test the primality of numbers ( non probabilistic test)  and now factor with BRENT_POLLARD AND SKOLLMAN's SIQS Implementation

+To use this library simply do: from larsprime import *

+You will most likely be using fuzzy_factorp2_factorise(num) but there are many different modules included.

 This library has evolved from a primality test to a factorization engine, so i hope you enjoy the results.
 It can factor very quickly and uses a few different methods for factoring and is a great alternative to sympy's factorint